Neuronal lineage marker: In situ hybridization

-This is one of the most powerful techniques to mark cells.
+This is one of the techniques used to mark cells.
 This method consists of hybridizing a labeled complementary DNA or RNA strand to a specific DNA or RNA in the tissue.
-By doing this hybridization we will be able to reveal the location of a specific mRNA, giving us information about the physiological process of organization, regulation and function of the genes.
+This hybridization reveals the location of a specific mRNA, providing information about the physiological process of organization, regulation and function of the genes.

 Using this technique we can now know what are the genes and proteins that are behind a certain process, like the formation of the neural crest, or a specific behavior; and what is the location of that same genes.
 We can also see how changes in the distribution of these genes can affect the development of a tissue, and correlate it with behavioral manipulations.
-Some examples are the use of, digoxigenin- or fluorophore-conjugated oligo- nucleotide probes, for the detection of localized mRNAs in dendrites, spines, axons, and growth cones of cultured neurons; or digoxigenin-labeled RNA probes and fluorescence tyramide amplification for the detection of less abundant mRNAs localized to dendrites in vivo.
+Some examples are the use of, digoxigenin- or fluorophore-conjugated oligo-nucleotide probes, for the detection of localized mRNAs in dendrites, spines, axons, and growth cones of cultured neurons; or digoxigenin-labeled RNA probes and fluorescence tyramide amplification for the detection of less abundant mRNAs localized to dendrites in vivo.
 These examples use FISH (Fluorescent in situ hybridization).
 With this technique we can understand the physiological processes and neurological diseases.

 Mouse brain slice stained by Immunohistochemistry.